Samibo-cmd/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists contains ls -al . .. /boot command
-12-file_type contains command to view the type of a file 13-symbolic_link contains a command to create symbolic link
+12-file_type contains command to view the type of a file 13-symbolic_link contains a command to create symbolic link 14-copy_html contains the command to copy files to parent directory from the current working directory